jackneonatom/ECSE3038_lab4/README.md

 ## Two Truths and a Lie
 1. I cannot swim
 2. I use three phones everyday
-3. I dont hate anyone
+3. I went to wolmers

 Can you guess which one is the lie?